 Ferry Check In

 Watch the National Park Service video instructions below about parking and ferry check in.
 Since Hurricane Irma, an alternative dock is being used.
 It takes more time to park then walk three blocks.

 Most will do lots of walking, so visiting Cumberland may not be ideal for seniors with health issues.
 Nor young children who may become overheated and tire out, especially during summer’s heat and humidity.
 Nine months of the year the ferry operates 7 days a week.
 However, during 3-month winter season (Dec.
 1st to Feb.
 28th), ferry operates only five days (no ferry Tuesdays and Wednesdays).

 Learn much more about the history of this Georgia barrier island by reading an in-depth article.
-See more photos and additional details about what to expect venturing over to this wondrous Southern sea island.
-Amelia Island Living eMagazine has published numerous articles about Cumberland Island over the years, browse collection of articles.
+Amelia Island Living eMagazine has published numerous articles about Cumberland Island over the years, browse collection.

 Bugs & Ticks

 Bugs, especially ticks, are notorious on Cumberland, and campers have the greatest exposure.
 A camping excursion to this wild island is not for everyone (even for those who frequent state and national park campgrounds).
 There are a lot of considerations when contemplating a camping trip.
 Both advance reservations plus obtaining camping permits well in advance — often six months — are required.
 See the National Park Service website for further details about Cumberland Island camping.